IanLiuTW/config/README.md

 # config

 Use [GNU Stow](https://www.gnu.org/software/stow/) to install the configs.
+(Need to place this config repo in the home directory)

 ## VS Code